 - This is one of the most important subjects, you must re-read all commonly used design patterns and take a second look even if you’re familiar.
 While you’re coding your project you can use a single pattern or a combination of patterns and describe in documents about why you did so.

-Folder structure of your project is explained in scenario given.
+The folder structure of your project is explained in the scenario given.
 So you’ll have to align with it and create your zip archive file accordingly.
-If there’s any red lines you’ll have to align you’ll know since the project will be evaluated first by an auto-scoring software.
+If there are any red lines you’ll have to align you’ll know since the project will be evaluated first by an auto-scoring software.

 3. Stage: Technical Interview

-Candidates who passed project evaluation stage is being invited to this stage which is the final one.
-You’ll receive questions on both technical and business side of your profession.
-Technical part is mostly beginning with you starting to tell your story on software architecture.
-You’re being measured for English knowledge, stress management skills, self confidence etc.
+Candidates who passed the project evaluation stage is being invited to this stage which is the final one.
+You’ll receive questions on both the technical and business side of your profession.
+The technical part is mostly beginning with you starting to tell your story about software architecture.
+You’re being measured for English knowledge, stress management skills, self-confidence etc.

 Some candidates are being asked to write sample codes on Notepad or a Google Drive document.
 This is to determine if the candidate has full knowledge and speed on syntax.
 You can show your experience here.
 Plus you’ll most probably have a discussion on design patterns and usage of em.
 Focusing on practicing differences between commonly used design patterns is a good idea.

-If you can complete interview and get acceptance with it, you receive offers from software enterprises and start your full time remote work life in couple of days.
+If you can complete interview and get acceptance with it, you receive offers from software enterprises and start your full-time remote work life in a couple of days.